triska/presprover/README.md

-Reason about formulas of Presburger arithmetic over natural numbers.
+Presprover reasons about formulas of Presburger arithmetic over natural numbers.

 Some example queries and their results: